 Droughts, Conflict, and the African Slave Trade

 Historians have frequently suggested that droughts helped facilitate the African slave trade.
-By introducing a previously unused dataset on 19th century rainfall levels in Africa, I provide the first empirical answer to this hypothesis.
-I show that negative rainfall shocks and long-run shifts in the mean level of rainfall increased the number of slaves exported from a given region and may have had a persistent impact on the level of development today.
-Using geocoded data on 19th century African conflicts, I show that these drought conditions also increased the likelihood of conflict, but only in the slave exporting regions of Africa.
-I also explore the role of household desperation, the internal African slave market, and disease outbreaks in explaining the negative relationship between droughts and slave exports.
-I find limited evidence for for these alternative mechanisms, with household desperation having the most empirical support.
-These results contribute to our understanding of the process of selection into the African slave trade.
+By introducing a previously unused dataset on 19th century rainfall levels in Africa, I provide the first empirical examination of this hypothesis.
+I show that negative rainfall shocks and long-run shifts in the mean level of rainfall increased the number of slaves exported from a given region.
+To explain this negative relationship, I use geocoded data on 19th century African conflicts to show that negative rainfall shocks also increased the likelihood of conflict—a primary mechanism through which slaves were acquired.
+I also explore three alternative mechanisms: the role of household-level responses, the internal African slave market, and disease outbreaks.
+I find that household-level responses have the most empirical support of these alternative mechanisms.
+These results contribute to our understanding of the supply-side determinants of the African slave trade.

 Keywords: slave trade, conflict, climate, droughts